 Setting your cooling system to around 76-78 degrees is a good compromise between comfortable temperatures and efficiency.

-Avoid lowering your thermostat below 76, and never try to cool your home down as quickly as possible, doing so can deplete the AC’s efficiency resulting in higher energy costs.
+Avoid setting your thermostat below 76 degrees and never try to fast cool your house because doing so will reduce the AC’s efficiency and raise your energy expenditures.

 Pro tip: Try setting the thermostat a few degrees higher when you leave your home.
 This allows your air conditioner to rest a bit and boosts its efficiency without having to work too hard when you return home.